Austro-Hungarian Rast Gasser Revolvers

 - Some sources claim that there are 'ML' marked revolvers in caliber 7.62x39mm Nagant.
 These revolvers are Belgian made copies of the Rast & Gasser.
 These revolvers have redesigned cylinders and the barrels to accept the Nagant cartridge and the barrel and the butt were shortened to make the revolver smaller.
 All reported 'ML' marked revolvers are in the original 8x27mm caliber so far, which gives doubt for this theory.

 - Other sources claim the 'ML' to be an Austrian inspection mark.
-Why there are no similar inspection marks on the other revolvers?
+Why there are no similar inspection marks on other weapons manufactured at the same time at the same facilities?

 If you have an 'ML' marked M1898, please provide your serial number, the caliber, markings, and date if any.